 School Safety and Crisis Preparedness

 At our main entrances, our secretaries check people in through our secure vestibules and then ask for photo identification from all visitors.
 The ID card is then scanned through a secure system to verify that the visitor is not on a sex offender registry and that there is a valid reason for the visitor to be in the school.
+All visitors are scanned in our offices--even if our building secretaries know you.
 All other doors are locked and secured after the start of each school day.

 Safety Planning with Lake Bluff Police Department

 We evaluate and modify our safety and security plans as an ongoing practice.
 Regular meetings are held between the Village of Lake Bluff Police Department and our school administrative teams to recommend changes in practices, review procedures, and implement changes.

 Each year, our staff and students participate in training sessions and drills to prepare for worst-case scenarios in our schools.
 Staff members participate in emergency lockdown/violent intruder simulation to practice their response to such an event.
 Working with the Lake Bluff Police Department and other emergency response professionals, District 65 trains its staff members to deploy A.L.I.C.E.
 (Alert, Lockdown, Inform, Counter, and Evacuate) emergency response techniques.
 These preparations are in addition to the standard safety drills, including fire, severe weather, bus evacuation, and shelter in place.

 After a safety drill or other emotionally challenging incident, children may have questions about the event and this is very typical.
 We offer several resources for parents and families to assist in conversations: